-(U) 9 9 9 9 0 Compo onent Description (1) ((I)) Wireless light White: An integrated wireless device, such a wireless local area network (WLAN) device and/or a Bluetooth® device, is on. • Amber: All wireless devices are off.
-(2) db Power light • On: The computer is on.
-0 Blinking: The computer is in the Suspend state. • Off: The computer is off or in Hibernation.
-(3) Ŧ AC adapter/battery light Amber: The computer is connected to externa power and the battery is charged from 0 to 90 percent.
-White: The computer is connected to external power and the battery is charged from 90 to 9 percent.
+Compo onent Description (1) (°I)) Wireless light White: An integrated wireless device, such as a wireless local area network (WLAN) device and/ or a Bluetooth device, is on.
+Amber: All wireless devices are off.
+(2) (1) Power light • On: The computer is on. $\sim$ • Blinking: The computer is in the Suspend state. • Off: The computer is off or in Hibernation.
+(3) Ŧ AC adapter/battery light Amber: The computer is connected to external power and the battery is charged from 0 to 90 percent.
+White: The computer is connected to external power and the battery is charged from 90 to 99 percent.
 Blinking amber: A battery that is the only available power source has reached a low battery level.
-When the battery reaches a critic battery level, the battery light begins blinking rapidly. • Off: The battery is fully charged.
-(4) 0 Hard drive light Blinking white: The hard drive is being access Ľ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-(5) Vents (3) Enable airflow to cool internal components.
-NOTE: The computer fan starts up automatically cool internal components and prevent overheating. is normal for the internal fan to cycle on and off dur
+When the battery reaches a critical battery level, the battery light begins blinking rapidly. • Off: The battery is fully charged.
+(4) 0 Hard drive light • Blinking white: The hard drive is being accessed. Ľ Amber: HP 3D DriveGuard has temporarily parked the hard drive.